 Making Way for LeBow

-The $92 million project was made possible thanks to a $45 million commitment from the College's namesake, Bennett S. LeBow.
-His gift is the largest in Drexel's history.
-The Commonwealth of Pennsylvania has also provided financial assistance for the project.
+The project moved from planning to reality thanks to a $45 million commitment from the College’s namesake, Bennett S. LeBow.
+His gift is the largest in Drexel’s history.